vincjo/datatables.deprecated/README.md

 `Datatable` component behavior :
 - Fits in its container
 - The table has fixed header
-- Scrolls vertically and hozizontally
+- Scrolls vertically and horizontally